Finding oil on your spark plugs can mean bad news for your engine. There are many reasons why oil can get onto spark

 What Causes Oil On Spark Plugs?
 (6 Common Causes)

 Spark plugs are one of the few components in direct contact with the combustion process.
 Engine oil, by contrast, should not come into contact with spark plugs ever.
-Here are a few reasons why oil can get onto spark plugs in the first place?
+Here are a few reasons why oil can get onto spark plugs in more detail:

 The role of the valve cover gaskets is keeping the oil on the cylinder heads and away from the rest of the engine.
 Due to the high temperatures involved, valve cover gaskets tend to wear allowing oil leakages.
 Dripping oil can reach spark plugs in Over Head Valve (OHV) designs and hence cause the oil on plug condition.

 On the Single Over Head Cam and Double Over Head Cam (SOHC/DOHC) designs the valve cover includes a seal often known as the spark plug O-ring.
 Similar to the previous point, heat tends to degrade this seal over time letting the oil reaching the spark plugs.

 Another possible cause for this problem is excessive wear on the valve guides.
 The constant movement up and down of the valves, literally “pumps” oil into the combustion chamber and causes oil on the spark plugs.

 A broken compression ring is also a possible cause for this condition.
 When the engine starts to age and compression starts dropping, the oil pan builds-up positive pressure.
 That pressure can find a way to the combustion chamber during the compression cycle if the ring is broken.

 Pressurized engine oil flows from the oil pan all its way up to the head of the engine via the oil lubrication system.
 A faulty head gasket could allow oil to enter the cooling system and/or the engine cylinder.

 A less likely (but possible) cause for this problem is a broken piston head.
 Similar to the last point, positive pressure coming from the oil pan could freely pass through the piston to the combustion chamber and onto the spark plug.

 6 Symptoms Of Oil On Spark Plugs